My son told me I whistle off-key.

 Since my start, I have found myself occasionally recording some local artist friends to get practice with the hardware and post processing.
 I have also put together some original tracks of questionable quality as BinaryExplosion.studio.

-THIS STUDIO IS NOT AVAILABLE FOR HIRE.
+NOT AVAILABLE FOR HIRE.

 About that name…